Making an API Call

 Entity Tags

-SAS APIs that use entity tags must pass the If-Match request header using the value of the entity tag received from the latest operation on the resource.
-This acts as a precondition: the update operation fails if the value of the If-Match header on the request does not match the current entity tag of the resource.
-A precondition failure means that a client has stale data and the resource has been updated since the current client last obtained the entity tag.
-Clients can simply make a GET request to the resource to obtain a new entity tag, and then retry the operation if appropriate.
+header on the request does not match the current entity tag of the resource.
+A precondition failure means that a client has stale data, and the resource has been updated since the current client last obtained the entity tag.
+Clients can simply make a GET

 Last-Modified Timestamps